 That's not to say they're just a cash grab though.
 The best remasters offer the definitive version of a game, with all the add-on content, optimised graphics, and sometimes even tweaked gameplay and controls.
 Not to mention they let you play old favourites on modern hardware - or even give you the chance to play a great game you might have just missed the first time around.

-There are hundreds and hundreds of remastered games out there, and the dawn of 4K console gaming means that there are inevitably more on the way - Final Fantasy 7 has been confirmed, while Spyro is rumoured too.
-Still, we've done our best to pick out the best - these are our favourites.
+There are hundreds and hundreds of remastered games out there, and the dawn of 4K console gaming means that there are inevitably more on the way - Final Fantasy 7 has been in the works for some time, and the Resident Evil 2 remake is due out very soon too.
+Still, we've done our best to pick out the best available right now - these are our favourites.

 Halo: The Master Chief Collection

 The Halo games have so far been spread across three consoles: Xbox, Xbox 360, and Xbox One, so the Master Chief Collection feels like something of an inevitability, collecting together the main games up to and including Halo 4.